- 4.7–5.5 in

 - In Arizona, Brown Creeper nests often have two openings, one which serves as an entrance and the other as an exit.
 Entrances face downward and exits upward.

 - Sometimes creepers build nests in unusual places, such as behind window shutters, in or under roofs, inside fenceposts, or inside concrete blocks.
 One brought up a family in a specially constructed box made of pieces of Douglas-fir bark.

 - Wildlife managers sometimes use the Brown Creeper as an indicator species to help gauge the effects of logging on wildlife habitat.

 - Brown Creepers burn an estimated 4–10 calories (technically, kilocalories) per day, a tiny fraction of a human’s daily intake of about 2,000 kilocalories.
 By eating a single spider, a creeper gains enough energy to climb nearly 200 feet vertically.

-- The oldest Brown Creeper on record was at least 4 years, 5 months old and lived in Illinois.
+- The oldest Brown Creeper on record was at least 5 years, 5 months old and was recaptured and rereleased during banding operations in Illinois.